 The Board of Directors consists of five members, four of whom are independent.
-Mr. Ron Clifton was elected to the Company's Board of Directors by shareholder consent on March 26, 2015.
-On the same date, Denis Douville retired from his Board position.
 The independent directors reflect a wide range of senior experience in public- and private-company management, with special expertise in finance, operations, and governance both inside and outside the environmental sector.